Mahoromatic: Anime's ending

 The finale is set on a Saint-Earth colony world, 20 years after Mahoro's "death" and the mutual defeat of Vesper and Management.
 Suguru left Japan, deciding never to return, and is now a renegade half-cyborg hunter of the last "Management holdouts."
 He has only memories of Earth, and a sole companion who later turns out to be an android and tries to kill him for the bounty on his head.

 As Suguru is in critical condition, Mahoro reappears alive, asking to take him home.

 Manga's ending

 The ending is set on Earth, 20 years after Mahoro's death and the defeat of Management.
 Suguru has been working as a commander within Vesper, and has just returned to Earth from the final defeat of Management's last vestiges.

-Unbeknownst to Suguru, Mahoro was reborn as a baby shortly after her death as an android.
+Unbeknownst to Suguru, Mahoro was reborn as a human shortly after her death as an android.
 She has grown up, and remembers Suguru.
 When Suguru returns from Vesper headquarters expecting to find an empty house, she is there waiting for him.